Convergence of halo statistics: code comparison between Rockstar and CompaSO using scale-free simulations: Scale-Free Simulations and Halo Statistics

-The self-similarity of scale-free models has been widely exploited since the early development of $N$-body simulations, as an instrument to check the reliability of results (e.g. \cite{efstathiou1988gravitational, colombi_etal_1996}), and study halo properties (e.g. \cite{Cole1996, Navarro1997, Knollman2008, Elahi2009, Diemer2015, Ludlow2016, Diemer2019}).
-However, whether due to resolution constraints or small number of available snapshots, the required self-similarity of these models was mainly a true-or-false test, and was not exploited in the quantitative way we have done previously and expand here.
-We will analyse self-similarity of scale-free cosmologies to extract quantitative constraints on resolution for different halo-finders.
+The self-similarity of scale-free models has been widely exploited since the early development of $N$-body simulations, as an instrument to check the reliability of results \citep[e.g][]{efstathiou1988gravitational, colombi_etal_1996}, and study halo properties \citep[e.g][]{Cole1996, Navarro1997, Knollman2008, Elahi2009, Diemer2015, Ludlow2016, Diemer2019}.
+Following our previous investigations \citep{Joyce2021, Leroy2021, Garrison2021,Maleubre2022,Maleubre2023} we will analyse self-similarity of scale-free cosmologies to extract quantitative constraints on resolution for different halo-finders.

 In scale-free simulations, the initial power spectrum of fluctuations is a power law of the form $P(k)\propto k^n$, where the spectral index \emph{n} is fixed for each cosmology.
 They have an Einstein de Sitter (EdS) background ($\Omega_{\text{tot}}=\Omega_M=1$) following an expansion law $a(t)\propto t^{2/3}$, and thus are characterized by just one scale, the scale of non-linearity.
 This length scale may be defined by